 FE = Provision for fixed dollar expenses less fixed dollar revenue calculated using prescribed assumptions, the contract’s actual expense charges, the insurer’s anticipated actual expenses and lapse rates, both estimated on a prudent estimate basis, and with no provision for federal income taxes or mortality.

-GC = Provision for the costs of providing the GMDB less net available spread-based charges determined by the formula F GV G AV R, where GV and AV are as defined in Section 6.C.1.
+GC = Provision for the costs of providing the GMDB less net available spread-based charges determined by the formula F×GV-G×AV×R, where GV and AV are as defined in Section 7.C.1.

-R = A scaling factor that is a linear function of the ratio of the margin offset to total account charges (W) and takes the form R( 0, 1) 0 1 W .
-The intercept and slope factors for this linear function may vary according to:
+R = A scaling factor that is a linear function of the ratio of the margin offset to total account charges (W) and takes the form Rβ1,β2=β1+β2×W. The intercept and slope factors for this linear function may vary according to:

 Product type.